IKSHRESTHA/Excel-Workshop/README.md

 This repository is maintained by a graduate student pursuing a Master's in Actuarial Science at **Middle Tennessee State University (MTSU)**.
 As an aspiring actuary, the goal is to share knowledge and provide valuable resources for fellow students and professionals in the field.

 - **Contact**: [kks2t@mtmail.mtsu.edu](mailto:kks2t@mtmail.mtsu.edu)
 - **Fun Fact**: Did you know?
-Actuaries are consistently ranked as one of the top professions for job satisfaction and work-life balance!
+The Country i come from Nepal is the country with Mount Everest, where Buddha was born, the Hindu religion originated, and is known for the brave Gorkha warriors!.
+Just help you locate in map we are in between India and China.